-• Crane Prairie Reservoir is a relatively shallow lake with the beautiful scenery
+• Crane Prairie Reservoir is a scenic shallow lake with stunning views of Cascade Mountains

 An artificial lake, Crane Prairie Reservoir is located along the Cascade Lakes Scenic Byway in the beautiful scenery of the Deschutes National Forest.
 The relatively shallow crystal-clear lake features picturesque views of South Sister and Mount Bachelor on the horizon.